giosil/wux/README.md

   // Perform operation
 });

-// As with WButton, the state of WLink is the link's caption.
+// The WLink state is the link's caption.
 // If the component can change state, such as when added to a WForm,
 // it can be locked as follows: